Virginia Lease Agreements

 What are Virginia's security deposit rules?

 In Virginia, the security deposit is capped at 2 months' rent maximum.
 Landlords must return the deposit within 45 days after the tenancy ends.
-Interest on security deposits is required by state law.
+Interest on security deposits is not required.
 Deductions must be itemized in writing.

 How much does a Virginia lease agreement cost?